2024-2025 Jerome Early Career Printmakers Residency

 public conversation moderated by teréz iacovino: saturday, march 15; 5 - 6pm

-Please join us to celebrate the 2024 McKnight Fellows Grace Sippy and Fidencio Fifield-Perez at their Fellowship exhibition reception on Friday, March 7 beginning at 6:30pm.
-Can’t make it to the opening!?
-That’s okay, the exhibition will be on view through Saturday, April 19.
-Also, On Saturday, March 5 at 5pm, Fidencio and Grace will be joined by Teréz Iacovino for an artist conversation in the gallery (info here).
+Please join us to celebrate the 2024 McKnight Fellows Grace Sippy and Fidencio Fifield-Perez at their Fellowship exhibition reception on Friday, March 7, beginning at 6:30 pm.
+The exhibition will be on view through Saturday, April 19.
+Also, On Saturday, March 15 at 5 pm, Fidencio and Grace will be joined by Teréz Iacovino for an artist conversation in the gallery (info here).
 This event is free and open to the public, we have limited seating though so we recommend arriving early.

 Read on to learn more about their fellowship experience and process: